nCoder24/tui/README.md

 # TUI - Terminal User Interface
-helps to create terminal based interface
+framework to create terminal applications

 ## How does TUI works ?
 It provides components like frames and canvas containing methods to draw on it.